atSCM/atscm/packages/reload/README.md

     port: 3000,
   });

-  // Then, later, call reload to reload all browsers setTimeout(() => reload(), 5000);
+  // Then, later, call reload to reload all connected browsers setTimeout(() => reload(), 5000);
 }